-The previously mentioned involvement would not be possible without a proper communication plan.
-The communication plan describes a strategy for providing the right information, to the right people, in their preferred format.
-This plan describes which methods, formats and technologies should be used for stakeholder communication.
+The mentioned involvement would be impossible without a proper communication plan for the project's progress.
+The communication plan describes a strategy for providing the right information to the right people in their preferred format.
+This plan describes which methods, formats, and technologies should be used for stakeholder communication.
 In other words, it ensures the process is functioning smoothly.

 3. Document each stakeholder’s roles and needs

-And finally, all of the above information should be recorded on a spreadsheet.
-Having all the information about each individual project stakeholder helps you be on top of everyone's role and responsibilities during each project phase.
-A clear understanding of a project plan helps keep everyone on the same page.
+Finally, all of the above information should be recorded on a spreadsheet.
+Having all the information about each project stakeholder helps you be on top of everyone's roles and responsibilities during each project phase.
+A clear understanding of typical stakeholders in a project plan helps keep everyone on the same page.

-This register will help you keep track of priorities and ensure that you’re always driving the project in the right direction and keeping the right people informed at the right times.
+This register will help you keep track of priorities as the project progresses and ensure that you're always driving the project in the right direction while keeping the right people informed at the right times.

 Why Are Stakeholders Important?

 Now that you are familiar with the importance they have for the project, you might wish to improve your stakeholder relations.
-To help you with that, the Institute is offering our Stakeholder Management and Communications course.
-The focus of this course is on teaching you how to manage their interests and expectations and have the best possible stakeholder engagement.
+To help with that, the Institute is offering our Stakeholder Management and Communications course.
+This course focuses on teaching you how to manage interests and expectations and have the best possible stakeholder engagement.